5CCSACCA/coursework-Jason-Immanuel1-1/README.md

 - **Cross-Platform:** This guide is tailored for Linux.
 Windows users may need PowerShell-specific adjustments.

 - **SaaS Context:** The service is designed to be deployable as a cloud-hosted SaaS application.

----

-This README ensures markers or collaborators can set up, test, and run your SaaS project on a fresh Linux machine or VM with minimal effort.